buzzqw/TUS/OBSS/markdown-separati/en/43-obss-monster-manual.md

 Usually when it drops to 0 Hit Points, a monster dies or is considered dead.

-A monster's Hit Points are presented with its value.
+A monster' \*\*s Hit Points are presented with its value.

-A monster's Constitution value also influences the number of Hit Points it has.
+A monster' \*\*s Constitution value also influences the number of Hit Points it has.
 Its Constitution value is multiplied by its Challenge Rating, and the result is added to its Hit Points.
 For example, a monster that has Constitution 1 and Challenge Rating 2 will have, *on average* (CR+1)*15+CR*Con = 47 Hit Points.

 It will happen that players will ask you ***how the monster is doing***; I suggest never going into details saying how many Hit Points it has in total or has lost, but rather staying in these degrees: Unwounded (full Hit Points), Wounded (30\% Hit Points suffered), Seriously wounded (at least 50\% Hit Points suffered), that is, giving a generic description of the state.

 ### Bloodied

-At the Narrator's discretion, a creature that has lost at least 50\% of its total Hit Points triggers a fury that allows it special actions.
+At the Narrator' \*\*s discretion, a creature that has lost at least 50\% of its total Hit Points triggers a fury that allows it special actions.
 Monsters with Challenge Rating 5 or more may have a **Bloodied** card.
 The Bloodied ability can be used once per encounter at the cost, if not otherwise noted, of 1 Action.

 Particularly fierce and powerful creatures might have more Bloodied notes, and both, respecting any conditions noted, can be activated.